KunjShah13/hapn_app/README.md

 Our Submission to _Google DSC Solution Challenge 2021_

-This app aims to solve *UN Goal-11 Sustainable Cities* challenge.
+This app aims to solve *UN Goal-11 Sustainable Cities* challenge(also part of *Goal-10 Reduced Inequalites*).

 ## Overview